Vegeta/fluxer/README.md

 ### Configuration

-Create an object of type StateMachine, use the forState($state) function to configure a state and use the permit($trigger, $newState) function to configure transitions.
+Create an object of type StateMachine, use the forState($originState) function to configure a state and use the permit($trigger, $destinationState) function to configure transitions.
+A transition is a change of state given a certain action, called 'trigger' in this case.
+It goes:
+'if state is $originState, and the $trigger action is called, move to $destinationState'.

 ```php
 $machine = new StateMachine();